allthroughthenight/allthroughthenight.github.io/_posts/2026-02-01-weird-talks.md

 ### First HM Chat

 The HM portion was a nice break.
 They asked about how the loop went, I said "I felt alright, but we won't know till they decide".
 We talked more about the position and such, but since we talked before this was more of a formality.
-They did ask a soft pitch behvior question to fill the time, then we ended the call.
+They did ask a soft pitch behavior question to fill the time, then we ended the call.

 About a week later I get a call directly from the HM saying that based on the interview feedback they wanted to down level me.
 I said that's fine, just let me know what the steps are to continue with the process.
 They said they'd close the initial position I applied for, then send me the listing for the new position to apply to.